Mustafa02yusuf28/trade-with-data/README.md

 ## License
 This project is for demonstration and educational purposes.
 Please adapt and use as needed for your own trading or fintech projects.

+## Deployment

+This project is configured for deployment on Vercel.
+Simply push your changes to GitHub and Vercel will automatically deploy them.